hmteditors/upsilon1.1-2021/README.md

 # upsilon1.1-2021

-Unified validation of HMT editing of Upsilon 1.1
+Unified validation of HMT editing of *Iliad* 8-10 with scholia in Escorial, Upsilon 1.1.